Silentdawg/IceBound/README.md

 # IceBound
-its 2d game made by pygame
+its 2d game made with pygame by Me and a collegue